acdcfanbill/Star-Citizen-Shell-Downloader/README.md

 # Star-Citizen-Shell-Downloader

-This project requires bash, curl, awk, sed, grep and possibly some other \*nix utility I've forgotten.
+This project requires bash, wget, awk, sed, grep, tr, cut and possibly some other \*nix utility I've forgotten.

 To run: